Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Approximate blowup solution and bootstrap regime

 We now define the approximate solution to the self-similar equation \eqref{eq:wztauIntro} in the sense that the generated error term is sufficiently small in $L^2_{\omega_\nu}$ after extracting the leading order terms.
-It happens that the leading order terms are linked to the approximate eigenfunctions constructed in Proposition \ref{prop:eigen}, from which we can derive appropriate modulation equations driving the law of blowup. \begin{proposition}[Approximate blowup solution] Assume that $(\nu, a, \alpha)$ are $\Cc^1$ maps
+It happens that the leading order terms are linked to the approximate eigenfunctions constructed in Proposition \ref{prop:eigen}, from which we can derive appropriate modulation equations driving the law of blowup.